girlguidinghertfordshire/ggherts/_posts/2022-06-07-county-outdoor-activity-day.md

 We are hoping to run another County Outdoor Activity Day on **Sunday 25 September** at Cuffley but in order to do so we need your help!

-If you would like to sign up to help out on the day, please do so via the button below **by Thursday 30 June**.
+If you would like to sign up to help out on the day, please do so via the button below.
 (No special skills are required!)

 [Offer of help](https://forms.office.com/Pages/ResponsePage.aspx?id=3yob_CzTykeMNWNnWM6OwZf5T0i4octErRCYrHkhHVhUOUJFSzdZR0swVUdMQkM3UllEM1NSMjJaNi4u){:target="_blank"}{:rel="noopener"}{:.btn-gg}

-## Attending the event

-In addition, if you are unable to help but would instead like to register an interest in attending with your girls, please do so here:

-[Register your interest](https://forms.office.com/Pages/ResponsePage.aspx?id=3yob_CzTykeMNWNnWM6OwZf5T0i4octErRCYrHkhHVhUQkpUNlcxVUVTQjhCQ08wUUk3OEpSOU1DWC4u){:target="_blank"}{:rel="noopener"}{:.btn-gg}

 This type of event can only take place if we have enough helpers and registrations of interest to make it viable.